tgstation/tgstation/tools/aseprite_tilesethelper/readme.md

 ## Why?

-The hardest thing to sprite at times down and upstream was walls and floor sprites reespectively, This aims to make life easier for those making those kinds of sprites. as no relevant tools or assistive systems could be found.
+The hardest thing to sprite at times down and upstream were walls and floor sprites respectively, This aims to make life easier for those making these kinds of sprites. as no relevant tools or assistive systems could be found.

 ## I finished editing in aseprite, what next?

-1. Export the file as a .PNG,
-2. Make a new DMI file for your sprite
-   2.1 Make sure your DMI file is enforcing 32x32
+1. Right click the "tilemap" layer named "SS13 Tilesize" and convert it to a layer
+2. Use the selection box (Marquee Tool) [Press M for hotkey.], and select the whole area above the red line.
+   2.1 Make sure not to select any part of the red line and to make sure all sprites are selected.
-3. Import your image into the DMI file or Ctrl + C & Ctrl + V
+3. Ctrl + C & Ctrl + V into your select .DMI file
-4. Delete the Debug Break sprite and everything past it.
-(For new spriters, Sprite files are always left to right, Top Right to Bottom left.)

-(Micro Example): The alphabet is the order it goes in.
-A B C D
-E F G H
-I J K L
+4. Change all the names of the sprites and enjoy!

 ## There's colors I dont want!